Learn how to manage public groups that your citizens can join.

 Create a New Group or Edit an Existing

-1. Either select the group you would like to edit, or click 'Add Group' in the top right corner of the Manage Groups page.
+1. To begin, either choose the group you wish to modify or click on 'Add Group' located in the top right corner of the Manage Groups page.

 2. Complete or Edit the Group Details form